 A notorious bank robber kills his wife and flees the police, only to be captured by a mysterious group of figures in an abandoned town.
 His beautiful daughter, Lila Lee (played by the late Cheryl “Rainbeaux” Smith), receives a letter stating that Lila’s father is near death and that he needs to see her.
 Sneaking away at night from her minister guardian (EATING RAOUL co-writer Richard Blackburn, who also writes and directs), Lila embarks on a terrifying journey to find her father that leads her to a mansion run by Lemora, a seemingly loving woman who cares for a group of gypsy children and a witch-like servant.
 Once the terrifying secret of Lemora is revealed, Lila must uncover what happened to her father and fight for dear life as she tries to escape the clutches of the undead!

-I think we were initially interested in this film because of Lila’s gangster father, not to mention it was banned by the Catholic Film Board for over twenty years.
-Afterall, as soon as any media is banned it only makes the public more interested.
+I was initially interested in this film because of Lila’s gangster father, not to mention it was banned by the Catholic Film Board for over twenty years.
+Good or bad, everything is more interesting after it’s banned.